PratikBhabad94/Apple-Iphone-Sales-Analysis-Project-Python/README.md

 # Python liberaries used

-•	NumPy and Pandas:- For data manipulation, cleaning, and numerical analysis.
+•	NumPy and Pandas :- For data manipulation, cleaning, and numerical analysis.

-•	Plotly:- For interactive and dynamic visualizations, including line charts and geographical maps.
+•	Plotly :- For interactive and dynamic visualizations, including line charts and geographical maps.

 # Process